 We define an admissible decomposition of a graph E into subgraphs E1 and E2, and consider the intersection graph F as a subgraph of both E1 and E2.
 We prove that, if the graph E is row finite and its decomposition into the subgraphs E1 and E2 is admissible, then the graph C*-algebra C*(E) of E is the pullback C*-algebra of the canonical surjections from C*(E1) and C*(E2) onto C*(F).
 Based on joint work with Sarah Reznikoff and Mariusz Tobolski.

-PIOTR M. HAJAC (CU Boulder / IMPAN)
+PIOTR M. HAJAC (University of Colorado Boulder / IMPAN)

 4 lutego 2019, 15:00-15:50

 PSEUDO-DIFFERENTIAL OPERATORS AND THEIR SYMBOLS ON Θ-DEFORMATION OF COMPACT LIE GROUPS

 In the seminal work of M. Ruzhansky et al., a very suitable pseudo-differential calculus on compact Lie groups was constructed using the Peter-Weyl decomposition of L2 functions.
 I will explain this formalism, then present my generalization of it to compact quantum groups, which come from the Θ-deformation of compact Lie groups.